 The roll of attorneys admitted to practice before this Court will be renewed quadrennially commencing after 1999.
-A renewal registration on a form provided by the Court must be submitted to filed with the Clerk by every member of the bar on or before the thirty-first day of January of each renewal year.
+A renewal registration must be submitted to the Clerk by every member of the bar on or before the thirty-first day of January of each renewal year.
 Each renewal registration must be accompanied by a fee in an amount set by order of the Court at least ninety days prior to each registration period.
-The Clerk will publish notice or otherwise inform the bar of the renewal requirement and the fee at least sixty days before the deadline for submitting such renewal registration-forms.
+The Clerk will publish notice or otherwise inform the bar of the renewal requirement and the fee at least sixty days before the deadline for submitting such renewal registration.